srautonu/DcmQfm/ReadMe.txt

 newick modified package (1.3.1) was taken from Bayzid's local copy.
 The ones hosted in Github or other places did not work.

+spruce was also taken from Bayzid's local copy

 # To resolve non-binary, run the following on the new sp tree.
 This generates new_sp_tree.resolved
 python arb_resolve_polytomies_new.py new_sp_tree